 The dose rate is one part per million.

 We are targeting a residual chlorine level of 0.7 parts per million (ppm).
 This will vary in the system depending on distance and location in the network.
 The Drinking Water Standards allow residual chlorine in the reticulation to range from a minimum 0.2 parts per million up to 1.5 ppm.

-A public swimming pool typically has in the order of 10 times more chlorine than the water supply reticulation.
+A public swimming pool typically has in the order of 10 times more chlorine than a public water supply.

-Yes, Council tests chlorine levels at points right across the water supply reticulation systems.
+Yes, Council tests chlorine levels at points right across the network.

 No, however it is intended that fluoride will be re-introduced to the main Hastings-Havelock North supply as the infrastructure is upgraded, as requested by the public in a referendum in 2013.